OpenAPITools/openapi-generator/samples/client/others/csharp-netcore-complex-files/README.md

  - [Model.MultipartSingleRequest](docs/MultipartSingleRequest.md)

-<a name="documentation-for-authorization"></a>
+<a id="documentation-for-authorization"></a>
 ## Documentation for Authorization

-All endpoints do not require authorization.
+Endpoints do not require authorization.